 When to plant bulbs

-When planting your spring flowering bulbs, make sure to place them at a depth that is two to three times their height.
-For the majority of the most common selections—daffodils and tulips—this is around eight inches deep.
+When planting your spring flowering bulbs, place them at a depth that is two to three times their height.
+For the majority of the most common selections such as daffodils and tulips – this is around eight inches deep.

-Remember to plant daffodils, tulips, and hyacinths with their root plate pointing downward and the tip of the bulb pointing towards the sky.
+Remember to plant daffodils, tulips, and hyacinth with their root plate pointing downward and the tip of the bulb pointing towards the sky.

-Avoid planting bulbs too close to trees with shallow roots—like beeches, maples, and dogwoods — as they will battle your bulbs for water and nutrients, threatening the blooms for the next year.
+Avoid planting bulbs too close to trees with shallow roots – like beech, maple, and dogwood.
+These will battle your bulbs for water and nutrients, threatening the blooms for the next year.

 Adequate Fertilization